 We flicked through the magazine which she seemed to find interesting and revealing.
 The lead English teacher came into her office and we talked about it inspiring the pupils to do something similar.
-It was a rewarding meeting for both parties.
-“Has the place changed much?” she asked.
+It was a rewarding meeting, I think, for all of us.
+“Has the place changed much?”
 I was wondering that myself.
 In many respects, not a lot: the playground and the football field that I could see through the windows; the little children clinging to their adored Mrs Sheridan.
 The library was still the library, the corridors were still the corridors, the open-tread staircase down which we were exhorted not to run was where it had always been.
 Could I possibly go upstairs?
-Luckily it was break time, so yes.
+It was break time, so yes.

 I was standing in my old classroom for the first time since I was 11

 The chairs were arranged around the tables, just as in my day, except that there were fewer of them.
 There were 50 of us in Mr Leeming’s class 12!
 The little Spanish flags caught my eye.
 Then the little notes pinned to noticeboards: “Uno dos tres”, “¿Cómo te llamas?”
 They were teaching the kids Spanish… We never had a language lesson, sad to relate.
 I met the Spanish teacher, and we had a charla en castellano about Tranmere’s epic performance the previous evening.